spannaa/subsToolkit/README.md

 4. Use the menu to select tasks and execute them.

-5. To to clone, build & update apktool in subsToolkit, run update_subsToolkit.bat
+5. To build and add the latest snapshot version of apktool to subsToolkit (Git MUST be installed) run build_apktool_snapshot.bat